 Bonus tip: Want to make sure you never miss one of my tips?
 Click here to join my Rick’s Tech Tips Facebook Group!

-Note: The links in this post are affiliate links.
-Image courtesy of Eduardo Arraes.
+Note: Image courtesy of Eduardo Arraes.

 Want to ask Rick a tech question?
 Click here and send it in!

 If you found this post useful, would you mind helping me out by sharing it?
 Just click one of the handy social media sharing buttons below.